edamla/mediterraneanagency/_books/2021-09-01-Intelligence Agencies In Ottoman Geography.md

 Which commanders fought heroically, and which ones led to defeat on the battlefields?
 You will find the answers to all these questions in the book “Jerusalem 1917”.
-You will learn about the sacri- fices of unnamed heroes and the unimaginable hardships of the Gaza-Jerusalem-Palestine front, and you will remember our heroic ancestors with mercy.
+You will learn about the sacrifices of unnamed heroes and the unimaginable hardships of the Gaza-Jerusalem-Palestine front, and you will remember our heroic ancestors with mercy.